 In a large Dutch oven or skillet, bring the oil to a shimmer over medium-high heat.
 Liberally season both sides of the roast with Kosher salt and black pepper.
 Sear the roast on both sides until browned (about 3 minutes per side).
 Remove the roast to a plate.

 In the same skillet, sauté the celery and onions until softened (about 8 minutes).
 Make a hole in the middle of the vegetables and add in the tomato paste.
 Stir and allow the tomato paste to cook for about 2 minutes.
-Add in the garlic; cook an additional minute.
+Add in the garlic; sauté an additional 30 seconds.